-The Institute for the Future of Work responds to the Work and Pensions Committee report on DWP’s preparations for changes in the world of work
+The Institute for the Future of Work responds to the Work and Pensions Committee report on the Department for Work and Pension’s preparations for changes in the world of work.

 The Work and Pensions Committee report adopts the Institute for the Future of Work recommendation of a ‘Work 5.0 Strategy’ in its recommendation for a cross-departmental strategy for how to respond to long-term changes in the labour market.
 This should set out plans for different possible scenarios, response to the impact of new technology on the number and quality of available jobs, the skills needed to perform these jobs, and the differential impact that changes could have between sectors, regions and demographic groups.

 Like the Institute for the Future of Work, the Committee calls for the Government to bring forward its Employment Bill to protect the rising number of people in precarious forms of work, such as people on zero-hours contracts or working in the gig economy.